AMEPAY Achieves Market Capitalization of $1.17 Million (AME)

 Buying and Selling AMEPAY

-It is usually not currently possible to buy alternative cryptocurrencies such as AMEPAY directly using US dollars.
-Investors seeking to acquire AMEPAY should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy AMEPAY using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as AMEPAY directly using U.S. dollars.
+Investors seeking to trade AMEPAY should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy AMEPAY using one of the exchanges listed above.

 Receive News & Updates for AMEPAY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AMEPAY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.